Parameterizing Smooth Viscous Fluid Dynamics With a Viscous Blast Wave: Introduction

 \section{Introduction}

 Blast waves are simple and effective tools that provide snapshots of a system that is close enough to local kinetic equilibrium so that macroscopic concepts like temperature, local collective velocity, and shear and bulk stress can be used.
 The full dynamics of such systems is usually very well captured by viscous fluid dynamic equations of motion.
 If the equation of state and a sufficient number of transport coefficients (e.g. shear and bulk viscosity) of the system are known, fluid dynamics can evolve the system starting from a given initial state.
 In contrast, blast waves usually provide a static picture, typically the temperature field $T(x)$ and collective flow field $u^\mu(x)$ on a hypersurface $\Sigma$ consisting of points $r^\mu$.
-E.g., if the hypersurface of kinetic freeze-out in an expanding system is chosen, these fields can often be directly related to observables of the system and can be fitted to data.
+E.g., if the hypersurface of kinetic freeze-out in an expanding system is chosen, these fields can often be directly related to observable particles of the system and can be obtained by fitting to data.

-In high energy nuclear collisions, blast waves have routinely been used to analyze the properties of the fireball of hadrons at the time of kinetic freeze-out \cite{Siemens:1978pb,Schnedermann:1993ws,Retiere:2003kf,Florkowski:2004tn,Mazeliauskas:2019ifr}.
+In high energy nuclear collisions, blast waves have routinely been used to analyze the properties of the fireball of hadrons at the time of kinetic freeze-out \cite{Siemens:1978pb,Schnedermann:1993ws,Retiere:2003kf,Florkowski:2004tn,ALICE:2013mez,Sun:2014rda,Melo:2015wpa,Mazeliauskas:2019ifr,Liu:2022ikt}.
 After kinetic freeze-out hadrons free stream to the detectors and thus directly carry information about the freeze-out hypersurface.
 Blast wave parameters like the freeze-out temperature and average radial flow velocity can be determined by fits to transverse momentum spectra of hadrons.
 Additional information, like elliptic deformations of the fireball in coordinate and momentum space at the time of freeze-out can be extracted from fits of elliptic flow coefficients $v_2$.
-More recently, viscous corrections to blast waves have been considered \cite{Yang:2018ghi,Teaney:2003kp,Jaiswal:2015saa,Yang:2016rnw}.
-They can be used to extract the specific shear viscosity $\eta/s$ of hadronic matter at the freeze-out temperature \cite{Yang:2018ghi}.
+More recently, viscous corrections to blast waves have been considered \cite{Teaney:2003kp,Jaiswal:2015saa,Yang:2016rnw,Yang:2022yxa}.
+They can be used to extract the specific shear viscosity $\eta/s$ for hadronic matter at the freeze-out temperature \cite{Yang:2022yxa} and parton matter at the pseudocritical temperature \cite{Yang:2022ixy}.
 Viscous blast waves can also be used to extend the range of validity of ideal blast wave fits to larger transverse hadron momenta $P_T$.